microsoft/rushjs.io-website/pages/commands/rush_add.md

                         same version of the dependency.
   -s, --skip-update     If specified, the "rush update" command will not be
                         run after updating the package.json files.
+  --all                 If specified, the dependency will be added to all
+                        projects.
 ```